Henri Boulad

-Henri Boulad, SJ (born August 28, 1931) is a Lebanese-Egyptian priest in the Jesuit order, author, and commentator living in Egypt.
-He is a member of the Melkite Greek Catholic Church.
+Henri Boulad, SJ (هنرى بولاد; 28 August 1931 – 14 June 2023) was an Egyptian-Hungarian priest in the Jesuit order, author, and commentator who lived in Egypt.
+He was a member of the Melkite Greek Catholic Church.

 Biography

-Henri Boulad was born in Alexandria, Egypt in 1931.
-His father comes from a Melkite Greek Catholic family of Syro-Lebanese descent, originally from Damascus, which settled in Egypt in 1860.
+Henri Boulad was born in Alexandria, Egypt on 28 August 1931.
+His father came from a Syrian Christian family originally from Damascus, but settled in Egypt in 1860.
 The Boulad family belongs to the old Damascene bourgeoisie and has produced many clerics including Father Abdel Massih (Damascus) and Father Antoune Boulad (Monastery of the Holy Savior, Lebanon).

 In 1950, Boulad entered the novitiate of the Jesuits in Bikfaya, Lebanon.
 From 1952 to 1954, he studied at the Juniorate of Laval (France), then, from 1954 to 1957, he studied philosophy at the Jesuit scholasticate of Chantilly, Oise, still in France.
-He taught two years at the Collège de la Sainte Famille in Cairo.
+He taught for two years at the Collège de la Sainte Famille in Cairo.
 After a cycle of theological studies (from 1959 to 1963 in Lebanon), he was ordained a priest according to the Melkite rite.
 In 1965, he participated in a Jesuit training program in Pomfret, Connecticut and obtained a PhD in School psychology from the University of Chicago.

-He returned to Egypt in 1967.
+Boulad returned to Egypt in 1967.
 He later became the religious superior of the Jesuits of Alexandria, then the provincial of the Jesuits of the Near East, and professor of theology in Cairo.
 In 2004, he became rector of CSF of Jesuits in Cairo.

-He has been strongly committed to serving the poor, Christians and Muslims, a commitment that continues with his involvement in Caritas.
+Boulad was strongly committed to serving the poor, Christians and Muslims, a commitment that continued with his involvement in Caritas.
 From 1984 to 1995, he was director of Caritas Egypt, and president of Caritas North Africa and Middle East.
 From 1991 to 1995, he was Vice President of Caritas International for the Middle East and North Africa.